Generalization bounds for learning under graph-dependence: A survey: Notation and framework

 \subsubsection{Concentration for general graphs}

-In this subsection, we consider general graphs.
-Our basic idea for handling general graphs is to consider tree-partitions of the graph via vertex identifications.
-We then prove McDiarmid-type concentration inequalities for general graph-dependent random variables utilising the forest-dependent result.
+In this subsection, we consider the concentration of general Lipschitz functions \redd{ of variables whose dependency graph may not be a forest}.
+This is by utilizing tree-partitions of the dependency graphs via vertex identifications, and then applying the forest-dependent results obtained.